ChesleyTan/gradebook/README.md

 * View assignments and keep track of due date
 * Receive email from email system
 * Send and receive messages to/from teacher
+* Possibly send and receive messages to/from other students, pending teacher approval